richard-vh/nifi-hol/step-by-step-guides/Section 2: AI Assisted Telco Use Case 1 - Quality of Service.md

 ![alt text](/img/image49.png)

-### Stage 5: Running the NiFi Canvas and Viewing the Output
+### Lab 5: Running the NiFi Canvas and Viewing the Output

 - **Execute the Script:** Right-click the "ExecuteScript" Processor and select "Run Once."